 International students are required to register and complete full-time

 courseload every required semester.
 Graduate students must check with

 their academic advisor/registrar for minimum credits needed to be considered full-time in

 their program.
 Undergraduate students are required to enroll for

 at least 12 credits.

 Students who will not be enrolled full-time

 during a particular semester must obtain authorization from International Services in advance.
-You must complete the form "Deviation from the Full-Time Study Requirements" and submit it to OIS BEFORE registering for less than full-time or BEFORE dropping a course.
+You must complete the form "Reduced Course Load Form" and submit it to OIS BEFORE registering for less than full-time or BEFORE dropping a course.

 Online Courses: F-1 students can only count 3 credits or one online course towards their full-time course load requirement.
 A student MUST enroll in the minimum on-campus courses before they can enroll in more than 3 credits of online courses.
 If it is the student's final term, they must be enrolled in at least one on-campus course.
 Failure to meet this requirement will result in loss of F-1 status and termination of the F-1 SEVIS record.

 It is the students' responsibility to make sure that the I-20 is valid for the duration of the program.
 If you are unable to complete your studies by the expiration date indicated on your form I-20, you are required to apply for the extension of program prior to its expiration date.
 You should submit your application at least 30 days before the I-20 expires so that the process can be completed in a timely manner.